Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

-Surround top level declarations in Solidity source with two blank lines.
+Surround top-level declarations in Solidity source with two blank lines.